SeaPeaDea/resumers/README.md

 Where CVs Meet Crab Code 🦀

 Dive into the rusty waters of resume writing!
-This repo houses a Rust-powered resume generator that's more fun than a barrel of borrowck errors.
+This repo houses a Rust-powered resume generator that's more fun than writing async rust with traits.
 It's not just code; it's a career compiler that turns your professional life into a beautifully rendered document.

 ## 🌟 Features

-- Oxidizes your work experience into a sleek, printable format
+- Oxidizes your work experience into sleek, printable HTML and Markdown formats
 - Memory-safe job descriptions (no undefined behavior in your career history!)
 - Concurrency-friendly: parallelize your job search with ease
 - Zero-cost abstractions of your skills (but infinite value to employers)
-- Generates both HTML and Markdown outputs
+- Web-based resume editor with real-time preview
+- Customizable styling options
+- Local storage support for saving and loading multiple resumes
+- Export options: View in browser, download as HTML/Markdown, or save as PDF
+- WASM-powered for lightning-fast resume generation in the browser
+- CLI tool for generating resumes from the command line

+## 🚀 Live Demo

+Check out the live web application: [Resume Rustification Web App](https://seapeadea.github.io/resumers/)

 ## 🛠 Prerequisites

+To work with this project, you'll need:

 - Rust (latest stable version)
 - Cargo (comes with Rust)
+- Node.js (v18 or later recommended)
+- npm (v8 or later recommended)

+Make sure you have these tools installed and properly configured before proceeding.

 ## 🧰 Usage

+### Web Application

+1. Clone the repository
+2. Navigate to the `webapp` directory
+3. Install dependencies: `npm install`
+4. Start the development server: `npm run dev`
+5. Open your browser and go to `http://localhost:5173`

+The build process, including WASM compilation, is handled automatically by the Vite build setup.

+### CLI Tool

-To generate a resume, use the following command:
+To generate a resume using the CLI, use the following command:

 ```
 cargo run -- --input <path_to_input_json> --output <path_to_output_file> --format <html|markdown>